 Continuing with the list…

 Sets anywhere in the chart which contain both a light and an Angle ruler.

-Lights anywhere in the chart because they are the "lights" or "day" of our consciousness and radiate out into expression without needing an Angle for expression.
-But they are definitely not as strong as they would be if containing an Angle ruler.
+Lights anywhere in the chart because they are the "lights" or "day" of our consciousness so they radiate out into expression without needing an Angle for expression.
+But they are definitely not as strong as they would be either on an Angle or containing an Angle ruler.

 Sets which contain a light, but not an Angle ruler, are expressive because they are with a light.